 - Hydrostatic pressure can force moisture into the basement.
 This gravitational pressure forces moisture downward, and if it doesn’t have an alternate route, it ends up in your basement.

 - When your gutters and downspouts drain too close to your house, the water goes into the basement.
 When these elements are installed incorrectly, or they’re not properly maintained, they dump water close to the foundation.
 The hydrostatic pressure kicks in again, forcing the moisture into the basement.

 - If your yard isn’t right, moisture will end up in the basement.
-The wrong type of soil or grade of slope will lead to the inevitable moisture building up around the foundation, and as you know, when moisture builds up around the foundation, it goes into the basement.
-While certain types of soil, like clay soil, can absorb moisture and prevent leaks, less absorbent types of soil trap the damp around the foundation.
+The wrong type of soil or grade of the slope will lead to the inevitable moisture building up around the foundation, and as you know, when moisture builds up around the foundation, it goes into the basement.
+While certain types of soil, like clay soil, can absorb moisture and prevent leaks, less absorbent types of soil trap the dampness around the foundation.
 Likewise, soil that doesn’t slope six inches in the opposite direction of the home can guide water right back to your foundation.

 - Cracks in the basement’s walls and floor are an open invitation for water.
-It’s common to have these cracks, because your house settles over time and creates pressure on the walls and floor.
+It’s common to have these cracks because your house settles over time and creates pressure on the walls and floor.
 Fixing them as soon as possible will help ensure a dry basement.

 - Leaky window wells will let the water into the house.
 Make sure yours are properly sealed and free from cracks.